-- (b) Investment property of the Group comprises freehold land which is held for capital appreciation purpose. - (c) The fair value of the investment property of the Group is categorised as Level 3 in the fair value hierarchy.
-It was determined by the Directors based on market comparison approach that reflects recent transaction price for similar purpose.
+- (a) Investment property is initially measured at cost, which includes transaction costs.
+After initial recognition, investment property is stated at cost less any accumulated depreciation and any accumulated impairment losses. - (b) Investment property of the Group comprises freehold land held for capital appreciation purposes. - (c) The fair value of the Group's investment property is categorised as Level 3 in the fair value hierarchy.
+It was determined by the Directors based on the market comparison approach that reflects recent transaction prices for similar properties.
 The most significant input into this valuation approach is the price per square foot of comparable properties.